de2nis7a/PSQL-Portfolio/RestaurantManagement/README.md

 - `chefs`: Stores information about the chefs and their specialities.
 - `orders`: Records customer orders with date and time.
 - `dishes`: Contains menu items, linked to a category and a primary chef.
-- `ingredients_dish`: M2M junction table detailing a dish's recipe (ingredients and quantities).
+- `ingredients_dish`: M2M intersection table detailing a dish's recipe (ingredients and quantities).
-- `order_details`: M2M junction table detailing an order's contents (dishes and quantities).
+- `order_details`: M2M intersection table detailing an order's contents (dishes and quantities).

 ---